Retain or Reframe? A Computational Framework for the Analysis of Framing in News Articles and Reader Comments: Framework

 \item \textbf{NYT} (New York Times): consists of articles and comments from \textit{The New York Times}\footnote{Available at: \url{https://www.kaggle.com/datasets/aashita/nyt-comments}.
-Article texts were retrieved using the article titles in the data set via ProQuest.} with over two million comments associated with approximately 9,000 articles published between January-May 2017 and January-April 2018. \end{compactitem} We note that the framework generalizes to any corpus where source documents are mapped to audience responses.
+Article texts were retrieved using the article titles in the data set via ProQuest.} with over two million comments associated with approximately 9,000 articles published between January-May 2017 and January-April 2018. \end{compactitem} This pairing of source documents with response documents directly operationalizes the constructionist understanding of framing.
+In our analysis, news articles represent the 'source framing' -- how journalists and media outlets choose to present issues through particular frames.
+Reader comments represent the 'audience response' -- how readers actively interpret, accept, modify, or reject those frames based on their own cognitive schemas and values.
+We focus exclusively on top-level comments that directly respond to articles, excluding nested replies within comment threads, as we want to capture direct audience responses to the original framed content.